Spider Mites on Houseplants: How to Spot and Get Rid of Them

 Spider mites are barely visible, often less than half a millimetre.
 Look for the signs rather than the mites themselves:

-- Stippling: tiny pale or yellow dots across the leaves, where mites have pierced the surface
+- Stippling: tiny pale or yellow dots across the leaves, where mites have pierced the surface and drained the cells

 - Fine webbing: delicate strands between leaves and stems, most visible at the leaf joints